ang-zeyu/infisearch/docs/src/language.md

 The default tokenizer splits on sentences, then whitespaces to obtain tokens.

-An [asciiFoldingFilter](https://github.com/tantivy-search/tantivy/blob/main/src/tokenizer/ascii_folding_filter.rs) is then applied to these tokens, followed by punctuation and non-word boundary removal.
+An [asciiFoldingFilter](https://github.com/tantivy-search/tantivy/blob/main/src/tokenizer/ascii_folding_filter.rs) is then applied to these tokens, followed by punctuation and non-word-character boundary removal.

 ```json
 {